-This is a community pharmacy located on the high street in Wootton Bassett.
+This is a community pharmacy located in a residential area in Weston-super-Mare.
 It serves its local population which is mostly elderly.
 The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, offers drug misuse services and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, offers flu vaccination services and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.